LSYS/forestplot/README.md

 |  1 | black    | -0.0270573 | 0.0770573 | =1 if black               | other factors | -0.1  |  0.05 | 706 | 0.110805 | 0.472889  |
 |  2 | clerical |  0.0480811 | 0.0719189 | =1 if clerical worker     | occupation    | -0.03 |  0.12 | 706 | 0.247768 | 0.201948  |

-(* This is a toy example of how certain factors are correlate with the amount of sleep an individual gets.
+(* This is a toy example of how certain factors correlate with the amount of sleep one gets.
 See the [notebook that generates the data](https://nbviewer.org/github/LSYS/forestplot/blob/main/examples/get-sleep.ipynb).)

 The example input `dataframe` above have 4 key columns: